For Release: Thursday, April 3, 2014

 Minimum qualifications vary according to the specific duties and responsibilities associated with a particular seasonal assignment and the level of the position.
 Possession of a valid New York State driver's license may be required.

 To apply for seasonal employment, an application and resume should be submitted to the DEC Regional Office that covers the geographic area of interest.
-A list of regional offices can be found on DEC's websit.
-Employment Application Forms (PDF, 101 KB) are available in PDF format on DEC's website.
+A list of regional offices can be found on DEC's website.
+Employment Application Form is available in PDF format on DEC's website.

 New York State is an equal opportunity employer.
 It is the policy of the State of New York to provide for and promote equal opportunity in employment, compensation, and other terms and conditions of employment without discrimination on the basis of age, race, color, religion, disability, national origin, gender, sexual orientation, marital status, or arrest and /or criminal conviction record unless based upon a bona fide occupational qualification or exception.